How to Defend Your Paid Media Budget in Front of a Board" width="1200" height="675">

 Step 6: Present a Transparent Plan

-Boards want reassurance that you're not flying blind
+Boards want reassurance that you're not flying blind.
+You need to map it out for them.
+Outline your framework:

-- Monthly reporting cadence (what metrics you track, how often you report)
+- Monthly Reporting Cadence: What metrics do you track, and how often do you report them?

-- Performance thresholds (e.g., “If channel X drops below 2:1 ROI, we pause and diagnose.”)
+- Performance Thresholds: “If channel X drops below 2:1 ROI, we pause and diagnose.”

-- Budget allocation (how much is allocated to growth, retention, testing, compliance/brand safety)
+- Budget Allocation: How much budget goes to growth, retention, testing, and compliance?

 Step 7: Handle the Objections

-“Can't you just rely on organic social and SEO?"
+1. “Can't we just rely on organic social and SEO?”

 Step 8: The Close